How do I check for cancer?

 Should I check my testicles?

-Scientists reviewed the evidence and found no studies of a good enough quality to determine whether testicular self-exams are effective.
-Regular testicular self-exams may cause unnecessary investigations and anxiety if they pick up harmless lumps that are not cancerous.
+Scientists reviewed the evidence and found no studies of a good enough quality to tell if testicular self-exams are effective.
+But regular testicular self-exams may cause unnecessary investigations and anxiety if they pick up harmless lumps that are not cancerous.
 It’s still a good idea to look at and feel your testicles every now and then, but there’s no need to worry about doing it regularly in a set way at a set time.